Chart Color Schemes

 Newport - Bilgola has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly influence an area's performance.
-AreaSearch has identified 15 projects that may impact this region.
-Notable ones include IPM Ocean Road Newport Development, Kenza Newport, Robertson Road Corner Site Development, and The Moorings Newport.
-Below is a list detailing those likely to be most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 14 projects likely to impact the area.
+Notable projects include IPM Ocean Road Newport Development, Kenza Newport, Robertson Road Corner Site Development, and The Moorings Newport.
+The following list details projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.